Learn how to draw!

 - using the training methods of the French Academy

-The course offers flexible attendance in an Atelier environment.
-There are 2-3x 3 hour long lessons available each week depending on demand.
-Each student selects 8 lessons in total that best fits his schedule.
-Students therefore attend a total of 24 hours of training under instruction in order to complete the course.
+The course operates in an Atelier environment.
+There are 4x 3 hour long lessons running from April - May, every other week.
+Students receive personalized instruction in each session.
 The course covers classical training methods in drawing (see further description below) and is a very important preparation in methodology before attending the course in classical oil painting or sight-sized life model drawing.

 - Instruction will be in English

 - COVID: We will adhere to a 2m rule between students. (masks and hand sanitizers will also be provided)

 Please send an email to firstname.lastname@example.org for any questions or assistance in signing up.

 ABOUT THE COURSE:

 Students will be introduced to nineteenth century methods of realist artists for strengthening observation and drawing skills.
 The systematic methods of the French Academy are useful for both beginners in drawing and more advanced students.
 The course will also be informative for those who are interested in traditional art training methods.

 Nineteenth century schools in art were characterized by emphasis on realism, technique and classical aesthetics, taking classicism, the Renaissance period, Golden Age of art in the Netherlands and the Baroque as a model.
 So-called academic art and training draws many of its roots from the eighteenth and nineteenth century French schools, most notably the École des Beaux-Arts and the Académie Julian in Paris.
 Many other prestigious art schools in Europe took the methods and emphasis of the French Academy as a training model, such as the Royal College in the UK, and the Royal Danish Academy.